ppeelen/SimpleCalendar/Sources/SimpleCalendar/SimpleCalendar.docc/Documentation.md

 # ``SimpleCalendar``

-``SimpleCalendar`` bring the use of a _simple calendar_ right into your app.
+``SimpleCalendar`` brings the use of a _simple calendar_ right into your app.
 There are no fancy sliders nor is its purpose to mimic Apple's Calendar app.
 As its title suggests, it is meant to be a simple calendar.

 @Metadata {